 I filled out my health forms but now my details have changed. (meal preferences, physical ability, medications, etc)

-Please make any updates to your health form in the your registration form before July 15.
+Please make any updates to your health form in the your registration form before the deadline.
 Any changes made within 4 weeks of the program might not be accommodated, so make sure to let us know as soon as possible of any changes.

 How important is it to fill out the health forms accurately and honestly?

 The health forms are the single most important piece of information you give us in preparation for the program.
 If you do not indicate a preference, restriction, or consideration in advance, we will be unable to accommodate you and this will impact your group’s experience.
 We can only accommodate a meal or physical preference or restriction if you have informed us of that restriction or preference.

 Urban program participants: Please keep in mind that the Pre-Orientation program is built to introduce you to new experiences, including critically acclaimed local restaurants (possibilities include Indian, American, Southern, Japanese, etc., to name a few) and engaging and physically active tours and classes such as downtown walking tours, yoga classes, and community service activities.
 If you do not indicate on your health form that you have a physical restriction, we will be unable to change the planned experiences and you will impact your group’s experience.
 Please also keep in mind that these programs require at least a moderate level of physical activity, so you will need to be prepared both physically and mentally to be engaged throughout the week and prepared to keep up with your group.
 Again, we are happy to accommodate, but we must know in advance of the program of any considerations.

 Will I have time to take care of on-campus paperwork?

 If you need to take care of on-campus paperwork, please do so either before or after Pre-Orientation.
 By registering for Pre-Orientation, you are committing to the program for the entire day.